Ocramius/ProxyManager/UPGRADE.md

    the settings passed to it.
  * `ProxyManager\Configuration#setAutoGenerateProxies()` was removed.
 Please look for calls to this method and remove them.
+ * Private properties are now also correctly handled by `ProxyManager`: accessing proxy state via friend classes (protected or private scope) does not require any particular workarounds anymore.

 # 1.0.0